We improve the lives of disadvantaged people in our communities by working with small charities across the UK.

-Through our Emergency Appeal so far, we’ve provided crucial funding to support charities like Sufra NW London, which has seen a 371% increase in demand for food aid, since the coronavirus pandemic began and delivered over 20,000 food packages.
+We’ve provided crucial funding to support charities like Sufra NW London, which has seen a 371% increase in demand for food aid, since the coronavirus pandemic began and delivered over 20,000 food packages.

 Funding to support mental health charities

-As well as funding to charities like If U Care Share, which is a mental health and suicide prevention charity in the North East, that has seen a 275% increase in people who are at risk of taking their lives or looking for support after losing a loved one to suicide.
+We’re supporting charities like If U Care Share, which is a mental health and suicide prevention charity in the North East, that has seen a 275% increase in people who are at risk of taking their lives or looking for support after losing a loved one to suicide.

 Funding to support domestic violence charities